suenio/esphome-jsdsolar-6hkb-d1l1-eco/README.md

 ## Work in progress
+1. There is already more than 200 registers defined but there is another 200 to reverse engineer :) Anubody wants to help

-1. ABility to modify time control periods.
+2. ABility to modify time control periods.

     From Reverse engineering activities data related to time based configuration periods is stored in 6 blocks with 8 registers per block starting at register 0x2600.
 Each block contains: